-What is Social Licence to Operate?
+What is Social License to Operate?

 That acceptance can grow, remain, or fall away.
 When it shifts, it can directly influence a project at any point in its life cycle.